-Do not expect to get your next job, it comes when it comes, that is something i would definitely make very apparent for you guys.
-You have months with nothing, and then i one week every single label in the world can hit you up for a job.
+Do not expect to get your next job, it comes when it comes, that is something I would definitely make very apparent for you guys.
+You have months with nothing, and then in one week every single label in the world can hit you up for a job.
 It’s the trade off for having a safe office job.
 I love not having to sit in an office, and do that type of work.
-I love using that part of my brain that I dis-attach from myself when I’m into music.
-I don’t need to fall in love with any song that i work with, but for the few hours or the week that I work on it, i become part of something that’s different, may be a bit artistically cliched but it’s nice, you just fall into a song and get feelings that i don’t think i would get from another job.
-I love that i do, it’s stressful and it’s scary and my girlfriend hates the insecurity, but i love it and i would never do anything different.
+I love using that part of my brain that I detach from myself when I’m into music.
+I don’t need to fall in love with any song that I work with, but for the few hours or the week that I work on it, I become part of something that’s different, may be a bit artistically cliched but it’s nice, you just fall into a song and get feelings that I don’t think I would get from another job.
+I love that I do, it’s stressful and it’s scary and my girlfriend hates the insecurity, but I love it and I would never do anything different.

 Currently i’m involved at Abbey Road, it’s fantastic and it’s a game changer for me.
 I have such a better appreciation for the music industry now.
-For the 10 to 7 years before enrolling here i was kind of a lone wolf in the industry.
-Very under the impression that if i just kept slugging at it I would just make it, and i’d be by myself.
-And being here and being surrounded by other people, having extremely experienced professionals come into the school and talk candidly to you has been so eye opening, and it’s really made me feel a part of the industry then i ever have before, and it’s changed mind.
-I wouldn’t say i’m less naive, but I’m definitely much more savvy in the industry.
+For the 10 to 7 years before enrolling here I was kind of a lone wolf in the industry.
+Very under the impression that if I just kept slugging at it I would just make it, and I’d be by myself.
+And being here and being surrounded by other people, having extremely experienced professionals come into the school and talk candidly to you has been so eye opening, and it’s really made me feel more a part of the industry then I ever have before, and it’s changed mind.
+I wouldn’t say I’m less naive, but I’m definitely much more savvy in the industry.
 And having education and people supporting you is paramount.

-The lecturers here are fantastic, and we have professionals come though do masterclasses, and anytime someone like that, anybody who’s worked with Michael Jackson comes in your class, and you listen to what they have to say.
+The lecturers here are fantastic, and we have professionals come through do masterclasses, and anytime someone like that, anybody who’s worked with Michael Jackson comes in your class, you listen to what they have to say.

 I would suggest if you are looking at furthering your education in the audio industry definitely look at Abbey Road.
 I genuinely thinks it’s going to give you the best shot at the music industry.
 The people here genuinely care about you, I’ve had lots of talks with my lecturers and tutors and showed them my own personal work, and they do care, and its nice.
 I would say if you don’t come here and you look at anywhere else just have a look at what they’re selling you, be wise about your choice, a university is something you’re paying for.
 Consider it, see what you’re paying for and see what they’re giving you in return.
 I think the return here is far, far, far beyond what you pay for.

 From DJing for the past 10 years I am now 27, I got into the audio engineering and mix and mastering and it was kind of like a nice side project.
 And i was like “Yes, that’s actually a clear path i could bring up as well as the DJing.”
 I wish to position myself as ‘Australia’s go-to STEM mastering engineer.’
-Ideally for all genres, I’m getting involved in more since being at Abbey Road, but i specialise in dance music.
-People specifically come to me because of what i can do in the realms of dance music.
-I’ve had quite a few successful tracks now, kind of in that Trap genre, and that’s doing very well at the moment, like, globally, and so that’s doing quite well for me, so that’s where i see myself audio engineering wise; ‘Australia’s go to guy.’
+Ideally for all genres, I’m getting involved in more since being at Abbey Road, but I specialise in dance music.
+People specifically come to me because of what I can do in the realms of dance music.
+I’ve had quite a few successful tracks now, kind of in that Trap genre, and that’s doing very well at the moment, like, globally, and so that’s doing quite well for me, so that’s where I see myself audio engineering wise; ‘Australia’s go to guy.’
 From there, the world.
 DJing, it’s always the end goal to be the biggest and the best.
-My music isn’t mainstream, so don’t expect to be a Tiesto type character, but someone like, you know, getting on the name bill like Oslar, touring America a lot.
+My music isn’t mainstream, so don’t expect to be a Tiesto type character, but someone like, you know, getting on a label like Owsla, touring America a lot.
 World success, you know, bring it on.

 To anyone who is interested in becoming an Audio Engineer, a mixing engineer or even just involved in the audio industry, you have to be like “I love music.”
 Make sure you’re serious about it and enjoy it and just take a jump, you know, take a leap.
-Don’t have a Plan B is not what your parents want to here me say, but yeah you can’t sit there and go “oh yeah i’ll try it for a few years then i’m going to go back to my banking job.”
-You have to be like “i’m going to be in the music industry, and i’m just gonna give it my all.”
+Don’t have a Plan B is not what your parents want to hear me say, but yeah you can’t sit there and go “oh yeah I’ll try it for a few years then I’m going to go back to my banking job.”
+You have to be like “I’m going to be in the music industry, and I’m just gonna give it my all.”
 And it might mean that you don’t have instant success, and if you did I almost don’t want that for you because you’ll end up strange.
 You need to put in the hard yards.
 Be passionate about it.